 - You wish that someone else picks up your passport / ID card on your behalf.
 A written consent can only be given at the Embassy

 NB!
 Children under 12 years do not have to come to the embassy in person, one of the parents can submit the application on behalf of the child.

 Your documents will then be sent to Embassy in London.
 Our Honorary Consuls can also issue passports.

-ID cards can be collected from Honorary Consuls in Cheltenham, Aberdeen, Edinburgh, Belfast and Jersey.
+ID cards can be collected from Honorary Consuls in Cheltenham, Aberdeen, Edinburgh, Belfast, Jersey and Leeds.

 Applied at the Embassy:

 - book your appointment ONLINE https://broneering.mfa.ee/et/